VA7ODR/HomeAI/README.md

 ## Memory & Retrieval

 - Messages are stored in a **local JSON backend** by default (`~/.homeai/memory`).
-- When `TBH_DB_DSN` is configured you can swap in a Postgres-backed backend with:
+- When `HOMEAI_DB_DSN` is configured you can swap in a Postgres-backed backend with:
   - **FTS** (`tsvector` + GIN) for keywords/paths
   - **pgvector HNSW** for semantic recall
-- Embeddings are generated locally via Ollama’s `/api/embeddings` (e.g., `nomic-embed-text`) and updated asynchronously when vector search is enabled.
+- Embeddings are generated locally via the model host’s `/api/embeddings` endpoint (e.g., `nomic-embed-text`) and updated asynchronously when vector search is enabled.

 **Hybrid retrieval** (included in the canvas) builds a compact context each turn: